mattcone/markdown-guide/_tools/logseq.md

     link: https://logseq.github.io/#/page/markdown
 ---

-[Logseq](https://logseq.com) is an open-source note-taking application supporting Markdown or Orgmode syntax.
-As it puts privacy to first priority, everything is stored locally on your machine where the desktop app or the web application can have access from.
-No mobile app, but there is an option to use git as note storage and link the repository with Logseq.
+[Logseq](https://logseq.com) is an open-source note taking application that supports Markdown and Orgmode syntax.
+As it prioritizes  privacy, everything is stored locally on your machine for the desktop and web applications.
+There's not currently a mobile app, but there is an option to use git for note storage and link the repository with Logseq.

-It provides a very promising feature-set: back-links, note-graphs (inspired by Roam Research), automated card creation (for learning), templates and many more.
+Logseq provides a very promising feature set: back links, note graphs (inspired by Roam Research), automated card creation (for learning), templates, and much more.

 {% include image.html file="/assets/images/tools/logseq.png" alt="Logseq application" %}